leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 - 4: 1464 (12.33%)
 - 5: 9658 (81.34%)

-From the statistics, clearly, a lot more businesses score poorly in the deprived areas compared to the middle class and affluent ones.
+Clearly, a lot more businesses score poorly in the **deprived** areas compared to the middle class and affluent ones.

 Additionally, the pass rates by deprivation level are as follows:

-Deprived: 94.78%
+**Deprived: 94.78%**

 Middle Class: 98.39%

 Affluent: 98.43%

-This reveals that businesses in the deprived areas are over 3 times more likely to fail than in the other areas, solidifying the idea that deprived areas indeed have greater food safety issues than other areas.
+This reveals that businesses in the deprived areas are **over 3 times** more likely to fail than in the other areas, solidifying the idea that deprived areas indeed have greater food safety issues than other areas.

 Unfortuanately, deprived areas in general have lower health and safety standards, hence there are various reasons for the lower food hygiene scores in deprived areas.

-Firstly, businesses in deprived areas are much more likely to suffer from finanical issues and very tight budgets.
-The limited funds may make hygiene improvements, structural repairs, pest control and safe food management unaffordable, obviously leading to lower food safety standards since attaining and maintaining excellent food safety requires investment in safety measures, something many businesses aspire to achieve but simply cannot afford it due to other aspects of the business needing the money.
+Firstly, businesses in deprived areas are much more likely to suffer from financial issues and **very tight budgets**.
+The limited funds may make hygiene improvements, structural repairs, pest control and safe food management **unaffordable**, obviously leading to lower food safety standards since attaining and maintaining excellent food safety requires investment in safety measures, something many businesses aspire to achieve but simply cannot afford it due to other aspects of the business needing the money.

-Due to education deprivation, staff in deprived areas are more likely to be underqualified and may be unaware or neglective of proper food handling, cleanliness and management standards, contributing to low ratings.
+Due to **education deprivation**, staff in deprived areas are more likely to be **underqualified** and may be unaware or neglective of proper food handling, cleanliness and management standards, contributing to lower ratings.

-Another possible reason for lower food safety standards in deprived areas is the desperation for money of the local residents.
-Employment deprivation is a major problem, and so, people in deprived areas may start their own food businesses, especially takeaways, as an income stream.
-Many of these people may have limited understanding of running a food business and are more likely to neglect adequate food safety as a result, instead focusing on serving customers for the money whilst cutting corners to save money.
+Another possible reason for lower food safety standards in deprived areas is the **desperation for money** of the local residents. **Employment deprivation** is a major problem, and so, people in deprived areas may start their own food businesses, especially takeaways, as an income stream.
+Many of these people may have **limited understanding of running a food business** and are more likely to neglect adequate food safety as a result, instead focusing on serving customers for the money whilst cutting corners to save money.

-Crime is also more common in deprived areas, and this can include damage to businesses such as robbery.
+**Crime** is also more common in deprived areas, and this can include damage to businesses such as **robbery**.
 A robbery may lead to a loss of funds, subsequently causing possible food safety issues as already discussed.
 If the food safety documentation or records are stolen, this could be catastrophic since a lack of paperwork virtually guarantees failure.
-Many food establishments are actually for money laundering, so these ingenuine businesses are very likely to neglect food safety.
+Many food establishments are actually for **money laundering** purposes, so these ingenuine businesses are very likely to neglect food safety.
 Since crime deprivation corresponds to more money laundering businesses, this reduces average food safety scores.

-Finally, deprived areas often have poorer quality buildings.
+Finally, deprived areas often have **poorer quality buildings**.
 As seen, establishments in deprived areas are more likely to have lower cleanliness/structural standards.
-From cramped kitchens to ventilation issues to damaged floors, walls and ceilings, all the way to mould and pests, these issues will devastate cleanliness and result in low cleanliness scores and thus, lower overall scores.
+From **cramped** kitchens to **ventilation** issues to **damaged floors, walls and ceilings**, all the way to **mould** and **pests**, these issues will devastate cleanliness and result in low cleanliness scores and thus, lower overall scores.
 And naturally, these problems are more likely to occur in deprived areas due to the poor structural quality of buildings.

-Despite the fact that deprivation is linked to worse food safety, Northern Ireland as a whole is a somewhat deprived major region of the UK, considered by many as the most deprived, but despite this, from a previous section, NI was shown to have the highest average ratings compared to England and Wales.
+Despite the fact that deprivation is linked to worse food safety, **Northern Ireland** as a whole is a somewhat **deprived** major region of the UK, considered by many as the most deprived, but despite this, from a previous section, NI was shown to have the **highest average ratings** compared to England and Wales.
 It is unclear regarding why this is the case, but there must be an underlying deeper reason.

+### Race/Ethnicity

+The UK is a somewhat **multicultural** society, and in terms of food, this obviously promotes various different cuisines.
+There are people of many different races/ethnicities living in the UK today, and so, food establishments are naturally owned by people from different ethnic backgrounds.

+**London**, the capital of the UK, is particularly diverse and often dubbed as the most diverse city in the world in terms of ethnicity, where a huge proportion (nearly half) of the city's population is non-white.
+Therefore, the effects of Race/Ethnicity on food safety standards will be investigated in terms of **London boroughs**.

+Unfortunately, it is not viable nor practical to try and assume the race or ethnicity of the owners of establishments, so instead, a sample of London boroughs where a large proportion of the population is of the following ethnicities will be selected instead.

+White
+- Havering
+- Bromley
+- Bexley
+- Richmond-Upon-Thames

+Black
+- Lewisham
+- Southwark
+- Lambeth
+- Hackney

+Asian
+- Redbridge
+- Tower Hamlets
+- Newham
+- Harrow

+Note that for the selected Black/Asian boroughs, there is still a large proportion of people of White ethnicity living in these areas, but significantly less than the selected mainly White boroughs.
+This is a limitation of this investigation but the larger proportions of Black/Asian people may still show possible variations in food safety by race/ethnicity.

+For the rest of this analysis, refer to Race/Ethnicity as just *Ethnicity* for brevity.

+Firstly, the mean Food Hygiene Ratings by ethnicity have been determined.
+These values are, to two decimal places:

+**White: 4.52**

+Black: 4.38

+Asian: 4.39

+This shows that businesses in the mostly **White** areas have significantly higher average Food Hygiene Ratings than those in other areas, with businesses in the sample of areas with large Black populations scoring the lowest on average, a mere 0.01 points less than the areas with large Asian populations, and 0.14 points less than the mainly White boroughs.
+This suggests there is indeed a link between ethnicity and food safety standards.

+Next, the mean Hygiene scores by ethnicity have been calculated.
+These scores are as follows, to two decimal places:

+**White: 3.50**

+**Black: 4.40**

+Asian: 3.91

+Here, a clear difference is evident in terms of average Hygiene scores for the three main ethnic groups.
+Again, the mainly White boroughs score best on average in terms of Hygiene, the mainly Asian boroughs score 0.41 points higher, and the boroughs with large Black populations score a significant 0.90 points higher.

+Additionally, the mean Cleanliness scores by ethnic group have been computed to two decimal places as follows:

+**White: 4.41**

+**Black: 5.18**

+Asian: 4.84

+Once again, the mostly White areas yield the best average Cleanliness standards and the areas with large Black populations have the lowest standards, an overall difference of 0.77 points.

+Finally, the mean Management scores by ethnic group are as follows, to two decimal places:

+**White: 4.63**

+Black: 5.38

+Asian: 5.38

+Unsurprisingly, the White areas have the best average Management scores, with both Black and Asian areas scoring 0.75 points higher on average, indicating a disparity in Management standards.

+Further insights may be found through the rating counts by ethnicity.
+The number of businesses achieving each Food Hygiene Rating by ethnic group are as follows:

+White
+- 0: 8 (0.12%)
+- 1: 113 (1.76%)
+- 2: 98 (1.53%)
+- 3: 542 (8.45%)
+- 4: 1195 (18.63%)
+- 5: 4460 (69.51%)

+Black
+- 0: 10 (0.1%)
+- 1: 167 (1.63%)
+- 2: 286 (2.79%)
+- 3: 1240 (12.09%)
+- 4: 2350 (22.92%)
+- 5: 6202 (60.48%)

+Asian
+- 0: 31 (0.37%)
+- 1: 256 (3.04%)
+- 2: 212 (2.51%)
+- 3: 855 (10.14%)
+- 4: 1657 (19.65%)
+- 5: 5422 (64.3%)

+Evidently, the pass rate is higher in mainly White boroughs and again, better Food Hygiene Ratings are achieved in these areas compared to the Black and Asian counterparts.

+The pass rates by ethnic group are as follows:

+White: 96.59%

+Black: 95.49%

+**Asian: 94.09%**

+This demonstrates that businesses in areas with large Asian populations are almost twice as likely to fail than in mainly White areas, reiterating the variations in food safety standards by ethnic group, which indeed has reasonable explanations.

+Firstly, the vast majority of people of Black and Asian ethnic groups in London are **foreign-born migrants**.
+For the Black ethnic group, most migrants originate from Africa and the Caribbean and for the Asian ethnic group, most migrants originate from India, Pakistan, Bangladesh and China.
+Generally, these origin countries are significantly **less developed than the UK**, many of which are considered LEDCs.
+Consequently, general hygiene and cleanliness of these countries is of a lower standard compared to in the UK, and hence, **food safety standards are lower**.
+Since many migrants from other countries are used to the lower standards, many foreign-owned establishments follow the same lower food safety standards acceptable in these less developed countries, but not in the UK, where public health and safety is taken extremely seriously.
+Some foreign-owned businesses may even follow hygiene/cleanliness practices from their **own culture** which may break UK food safety laws despite being somewhat safe in most cases.
+And so, when foreign-owned establishments are inspected, **what seems acceptable to the staff is unacceptable in the law**, and so, lower average ratings result.

+As already explained, lower average hygiene and cleanliness standards in foreign-owned establishments can be attributed to the lower standards in origin countries that migrants are accustomed to.
+However, lower management scores are likely due to **language barriers**, since many migrants have **limited or no English**, which is required when communicating with inspectors, leading to the staff **unable to properly explain their food safety procedures** hence leading to a poor management score even if the safety procedures are good.
+Additionally, language barriers between staff may cause difficulties in food management, since documents and records may end up in different languages not everyone can understand.
+Language barriers are a common problem in multicultural societies and they indeed likely have a negative impact on Food Hygiene Ratings.